saudiequity/Abitur/README.md

 ▪︎ ABB Lean Six Sigma

+▪︎ Data Engineering and Data Science from TU Berlin

 # Heriot Watt University Dubai

 ▪︎ Real Estate Investment and Finance, Dissertation about "IT Challenges in Mergers and Acquisitions"